chsny1pd/Thank-you-for-your-support/README.md

 ## 📘 Overview

 This project simulates an **Order Management System** that stores data in a CSV file.
-Users can **creteat, add, read, search, update, and delete orders**, with data validation (date, product, and order ID checks).
+Users can **create, add, read, search, update, and delete orders**, with data validation (date, product, and order ID checks).

 Additionally, it includes:
 - ✅ Unit Tests for `Add`, `Update`, and `Delete` operations